Watertight Enclosure (WTE) User Guide

 Our second-generation series of Watertight Enclosures are completely configurable with a variety of tube and end cap options making them a perfect fit for a wide range of applications.
 This guide will show you how to assemble and use your Watertight Enclosure.

-Every Watertight Enclosure needs a vent or Pressure Relief Valve (PRV) installed to allow the enclosure to vent while opening and closing.
-The Pressure Relief Valve is strongly recommended for safety when the enclosure is used with the locking cord.
-The locking cord secures the flanges to the tube and prevents them from coming off accidentally.
-However, this extra security also means that if an excessive amount of pressure builds up inside a tube it can create an unsafe situation.
-The Pressure Relief Valve is designed to automatically release any internal pressure in an enclosure safely.
+Every Watertight Enclosure should have a vent or Pressure Relief Valve (PRV) installed.
+This allows the enclosure to release pressure while being opened or closed.
+It is strongly recommended to use a Pressure Relief Valve for safety when using the enclosure with a locking cord.
+The locking cord is used to secure the flanges to the tube, preventing accidental detachment.
+However, this additional security means that if an excessive amount of pressure builds up inside the tube, it can create an unsafe situation.
+The Pressure Relief Valve is designed to automatically release any internal pressure in the enclosure in a safe manner.

 Pressure Relief Valve Installation and Usage

 WTE Vent Assembly Guide